swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 A `public` class is not subclassable outside of the module, but an `open` class is.
 Benefits:

   - It's more consistent with explicit disclosure.

   - The library author can decline to commit to either `final` or `open` in their initial development/release if they aren't certain which way they want to go.  (`final` is an irrevocable decision for source- and binary-compatibility.)

   - This permits the creation of class hiearchies that are `public` but not publically extensible.
 For example, this would be the natural direct translation of the compiler's own AST data structure.
-This is not currently considered to be an important use case, however.
+While this use cases exists, it is not currently considered to be an important enough to complicate the language for.

   - This permits language enhancements which rely on knowing the full class hierarchy.
 Otherwise, these become limited on knowing that a class is `final` or non-`public`.

   - This permits performance enhancements which rely on knowing the full class hierarchy or that a class cannot be subclassed.
     For example, the compiler can avoid emitting the variants of designated initializers that are intended to be called from subclasses.
 It would also be much easier to do optimizations like devirtualizing calls to `open` methods from superclasses or specializing the virtual dispatch tables for a known most-derived class.
 However, these are relatively less important than the corresponding benefits from restricting overrides.

 The second design says that there is no such thing as an `open` class because all classes are subclassable unless made `final`.